5cnetwork/5cnetwork.github.io/_posts/2017-04-27-Cloud-tech.md

 The underlying concept of cloud computing dates back to 1969.
 Later amazon played the a key role in developments of cloud computing and the new Amazon infrastructure resulted in significant internal efficiency improvement.

 It has as of now began its revolution in the IT segment.
+Improvement in the quantity of Service provider and the quantity of the start-up relying on cloud based technology has also increased.
+Cloud had made everything cheaper and better than the on-premise services.
+The services offered by the cloud is the reason for its tremendous growth.
+In the previous couple of years, cloud had met all the computational necessities of the client and changed the way of processing.

+It has as of now began its revolution in the IT segment.

 Types of services provided by cloud: